haroldparis/origines/README.md

 -------------

 Origines is in pre-release.
 You may use it for production, but there is still a way to go to optimize the code and add more features.

-I think it's cool enough to be tested and used and I believe it shows some potential.
+Anyway, I think it's cool enough to be tested and used and I believe it shows some potential.

 ### Add your own logos (or other graphics):